Preventive Controls for Human Food Qualified Individual Training Programs

 Is being a Preventive Controls Qualified Individual important?

 Yes!
-Each FDA-registered facility subject to the Preventive Controls Rule for Human Food that cuts fresh produce must have at least one Preventive Controls Qualified Individual (employee or consultant) to do or oversee the preparation of a food safety plan, validation of the preventive controls, review records and perform reanalysis of the food safety plan.
+Each FDA-registered facility subject to the Preventive Controls Rule for Human Food (including fresh-cut operations, and some packinghouses, coolers and warehouses/distribution centers) must have a food safety plan that has been developed, or the development overseen by a PCQI, who is also responsible for validation of any process preventive controls, record review and reanalysis of the food safety plan.

 What will I receive from participating?